 and visible head of the Catholic Church.

 The Magisterium has been promulgated by the Catholic Church throughout 2000 years.

 CUSP Publishing adapted these official church documents and condensed their core content, referenced by document and paragraph number

 These Magisterial Summaries comprise a distillation of Council documents, Papal letters, encyclicals, and publications by the dicasteries.

 Our books were first published in 1990 under the title of Précis of Official Catholic Teaching

-The content is organized under eleven topics and pblished in 13 volumes compriseing 4.000 pages.
+The content is organized under eleven topics and published in 13 volumes compriseing 4.000 pages.

 These books were printed in 5 by 8 inch volumes and reached 52 countries.
-The mission of CUSP is to republish the Magisterium Summaries for the present and future generations of Catholics.
+The mission of CUSP is to republish the Magisterium Summaries for this present and future generations of Catholics.

 A Compilation of Accurate and Readable Summaries of the Magisterium

 Foreword by James Cardinal Hickey, Archbishop of Washington